jluttine/jluttine.github.io/blog/conda-on-nixos/index.md

         conda

+        # Add here libraries that Conda packages require but aren't provided by
+        # Conda because it assumes that the system has them.
+        #
-        # Missing libraries for IPython.
-I found these using:
+        # For instance, for IPython, these can be found using:
         # `LD_DEBUG=libs ipython --pylab`
         xorg.libSM
         xorg.libICE
         xorg.libXrender
+        libselinux

         # Just in case one installs a package with pip instead of conda and pip
         # needs to compile some C sources